 Jed Metzger, Community Member – Board Vice-Chairperson

-Melanie Weldy, SVP of Accounting, Superior CU – Board Secretary/Treasurer
+Melanie Weldy, Chief Operating Officer, Superior CU – Board Secretary/Treasurer

 Ray Hughes, SCU Board Member